 If we really, really need reliable internet (and a shower, and sometimes even laundry) we’ll stay at a developed campground like a KOA or a state park.
 This is our least favorite option – developed campgrounds can be expensive, the sites are usually too close together, and there’s just too many people – but it gets the job done.

 KOA’s in particular are pretty great for this.
 There are hundreds of locations around North America, and they all have wifi throughout the entire campground.
-We’re also part of their rewards program, which costs $30 to join but we get 10% off every stay and we accumulate points towards discounted stays.
+We’re also part of their rewards program, which costs $30 per year but we get 10% off every stay and we accumulate points towards discounted stays.

 There are also many independent campgrounds (and some state parks) that have wifi, and they’re usually cheaper than a KOA.
 Parks, KOA’s, and campgrounds are easy to find using AllStays.
 And, we’ve found that most of these places have decent cell service, so if there’s no wifi we can just hotspot our phones.